President Trump signs new immigration executive order

 One senior Department of Justice official said Monday that while they were anticipating challenges, they still believe the original decisions against the ban to be "misguided."

-The original executive order would be revoked as part of the new executive order, a departure from previous plans from the White House to continue fighting for that order on its merits.
+The original executive order was revoked as part of the new executive order, a departure from previous plans from the White House to continue fighting for that order on its merits.

 "We're going to keep going with that decision.
 We're going to put in a new executive order next week some time.
 But we had a bad decision," Trump said at a mid-February press conference.
 Spicer echoed that strategy in a briefing with reporters at the time.